Popular

 Bigstock

-If you know someone in your network is an exceptional digital marketer, endorse him or her for that skill on LinkedIn!
+If you know someone in your network is an exceptional digital marketer, endorse them for that skill on LinkedIn!

-Your endorsement will reinforce the skills listed on his or her profile, which is a huge value-add to him or her.
+Your endorsement will reinforce the skills listed on their profile, which is a huge value-add to them.
 It gives that third-party credibility factor that employers and recruiters are looking for on LinkedIn profiles.
 Best part?
 It takes two seconds!

 6. Write Them Recommendations